Iraq: Military and law enforcement

 Iraqi security forces are composed of forces serving under the Ministry of Interior (MOI) and the Ministry of Defense (MOD), as well as the Iraqi Counter Terrorism Bureau, reporting directly to the Prime Minister of Iraq, which oversees the Iraqi Special Operations Forces.
 MOD forces include the Iraqi Army (including the Iraqi Army Aviation Command), the Iraqi Air Force, the Iraqi Air Defence Command and the Iraqi Navy.
 The MOD also runs a Joint Staff College, training army, navy, and air force officers, with support from the NATO Training Mission - Iraq.
 The college was established at Ar Rustamiyah on 27 September 2005.
 The center runs Junior Staff and Senior Staff Officer Courses designed for first lieutenants to majors.

 The current Iraqi armed forces were rebuilt after the US invasion of Iraq, with large amounts of American military aid at all levels.
-The army consists of 14 divisions, all of them infantry, except for the ninth division, which is motorised infantry.
+The army consists of 14 divisions, all of them infantry, except for the ninth division, which is motorized infantry.
 Each division consists of four brigades and comprises 14,000 soldiers.
 Before 2003, Iraq was mostly equipped with Soviet-made military equipment, the country has since turned to Western suppliers.

 The Iraqi air force is designed to support ground forces with surveillance, reconnaissance and troop lift.
 Two reconnaissance squadrons use light aircraft, three helicopter squadrons are used to move troops and one air transportation squadron uses C-130 transport aircraft to move troops, equipment, and supplies.
 The air force currently has 5,000 personnel.
 It was planned to increase to 18,000 personnel, with 550 aircraft by 2018, but that did not happen as planned.

 As of February 2011, the navy had approximately 5,000 sailors, including 800 marines.
 The navy consists of an operational headquarters, five afloat squadrons, and two marine battalions, designed to protect shorelines and inland waterways from insurgent infiltration.

 On 4 November 2019, more than 100 Australian Defence Force personnel left Darwin for the 10th rotation of Task Group Taji, based north of Baghdad.
 The Australian contingent mentors the Iraqi School of Infantry, where the Iraqi Security Forces are trained.
 However, Australia's contribution was reduced from 250 to 120 ADF personnel, which along with New Zealand had trained over 45,000 ISF members before that.

 Foreign relations

-Al Sudani meets with Secretary Blinken in Munich, Germany, 2023.